QuickBooks Blog

 • Expense accounts

-Each category includes specific accounts for your business.
-For example, a business vehicle you own would be recorded as an asset account.
+Each category will include specific accounts for your business, like a business vehicle that you own would be recorded as an asset account.

 The four main account types in a chart of accounts list